lucasjoliveau/doc/fr/developer/tutorials/web.md

   * The field class must display and allow the user to edit the value of the field.

-  * It must correctly implement the 3 field attributes available in all fields of Odoo.
+  * It must correctly implement the 3 field attributes available in all fields of Konvergo ERP.
 The `AbstractField` class already implements an algorithm that dynamically calculates the value of these attributes (they can change at any moment because their value change according to the value of other fields).
 Their values are stored in _Widget Properties_ (the widget properties were explained earlier in this guide).
 It is the responsibility of each field class to check these widget properties and dynamically adapt depending of their values.
 Here is a description of each of these attributes:

     * `required`: The field must have a value before saving.
 If `required` is `true` and the field doesn’t have a value, the method `is_valid()` of the field must return `false`.

     * `invisible`: When this is `true`, the field must be invisible.
 The `AbstractField` class already has a basic implementation of this behavior that fits most fields.

     * `readonly`: When `true`, the field must not be editable by the user.
-Most fields in Odoo have a completely different behavior depending on the value of `readonly`.
+Most fields in Konvergo ERP have a completely different behavior depending on the value of `readonly`.
 As example, the `FieldChar` displays an HTML `<input>` when it is editable and simply displays the text when it is read-only.
 This also means it has much more code it would need to implement only one behavior, but this is necessary to ensure a good user experience.

   * Fields have two methods, `set_value()` and `get_value()`, which are called by the form view to give it the value to display and get back the new value entered by the user.
-These methods must be able to handle the value as given by the Odoo server when a `read()` is performed on a model and give back a valid value for a `write()`.
-Remember that the JavaScript/Python data types used to represent the values given by `read()` and given to `write()` is not necessarily the same in Odoo.
+These methods must be able to handle the value as given by the Konvergo ERP server when a `read()` is performed on a model and give back a valid value for a `write()`.
+Remember that the JavaScript/Python data types used to represent the values given by `read()` and given to `write()` is not necessarily the same in Konvergo ERP.
 As example, when you read a many2one, it is always a tuple whose first value is the id of the pointed record and the second one is the name get (ie: `(15, "Agrolait")`).
 But when you write a many2one it must be a single integer, not a tuple anymore. `AbstractField` has a default implementation of these methods that works well for simple data type and set a widget property named `value`.

-Please note that, to better understand how to implement fields, you are strongly encouraged to look at the definition of the `FieldInterface` interface and the `AbstractField` class directly in the code of the Odoo web client.
+Please note that, to better understand how to implement fields, you are strongly encouraged to look at the definition of the `FieldInterface` interface and the `AbstractField` class directly in the code of the Konvergo ERP web client.

 #### Creating a New Type of Field